Study Psychology at Wagner

 - and more!

-Furthermore, clinical psychology concerns itself with psychotherapy and the treatment of psychological disorders.
-Psychology is distinct from psychiatry which is a field of medicine concerned primarily with mental illness.
-Here is a list of some specialty areas of psychology .
+Psychology is distinct from psychiatry which is a field of medicine concerned primarily with treatment of psychological disorder.
+Here is a list of some specialty areas of psychology.

 This web site is maintained by Dr. Laurence Nolan, Department of Psychology, Wagner College, Staten Island, New York 10301.